murabus/murabus/content/research/worksinprogress.md

 "Local News and Political Competition" (with Johanna Dunaway)

-"Local News, Incumbency Effects, and Electoral Fortunes" (with Johanna Dunaway and Paru Shah)

 "Political Economy of Demographic Aging" (with Margarita Estévez-Abe)

 "Nonstationary Geography of Nationalization in the US" (with Cameron Wimpy)

-"Local Media Access and Voter Confidence"
+"Local Media Access and Voter Confidence" (with Kexin Bai)

-"Local News and the Nationalization of Politics, 2004-2024" (with Johanna Dunaway, Joshua Darr, and Matthew Hitt)